Today, I was working with my old program, which I had made in December 2020. Due to some odd reason, I delayed my app development process.

-Go to the project pane and Click on AndroidManifest and add the highlighted code inside <application>.
+Go to the project pane, click on AndroidManifest, and add the highlighted code inside <application>.

-Once you add the requestLegacyExternalStorage = “true” under the <application> tag.
-That’s all for android 10 or 11 users you can test your application.
+Once you add requestLegacyExternalStorage = “true” under the <application> tag.
+That’s all for Android 10 or 11 users.
+You can test your application.

 Run the application and your application functions will start working again.

 That’s it to resolve Exception ‘open failed: EACCES (Permission denied)’.
 If you are still facing any issues while following this guide, please let us know in the comment section.

 For your ease, we have uploaded a sample project to the GitHub repository.
 To clone the repository click on this link.

 What are your thoughts about this article?